 Tasks and Responsibilities:

-2. Recommends an annual budget to support the mission and ministry of the church.
+1. Recommends an annual budget to support the mission and ministry of the church, and regularly reports the church’s financial status to the Administrative Council.

-3. Develops plans for the annual funding program to ensure that the financial needs of the church are met.
+2. Develops plans for annual funding programs to ensure that the financial needs of the church are met.

 The Board of Trustees supervises and maintains all property belonging to the congregation so that the ministries of the congregation can be effective.
 The committee is entrusted to see to the proper keeping of God's house as a way to honor God and to facilitate the ministry of the local church.
 The primary purpose of the church building and facilities is to enable the vision and ministry of the congregation.
 Good stewardship, common sense and prudence dictate that the church, parsonage, facilities, property, equipment, furnishings and other physical property be well maintained.
 We honor God when we care for what has been entrusted to us.
 Trustee responsibilities include: Oversee, maintain and supervise all local church property, conduct an annual inspection and inventory of all church property including the parsonage, report annually to the charge conference on the state of the church's property, equipment, investments and resources.